Bonfires, Blessings, and Building Community (also eating actual locusts) for the Feast of the Nativity of St. John the Baptist

 Thanks to Elissa Mirzaei for creating the video, to Ignatius Press for sponsoring it, to Fr.
 Matt Wheeler for blessing our food and our fire, and to the Darr, Marsden, Frey, Johnson, and Feller families for joining us and making it a party!
 Stay tuned to the end of the video for this month’s book recommendation.
 See the end of this post for links to the party supplies we used.

 The feast of the Nativity of St. John the Baptist is cool for MANY reasons.
 Firstly in that it exists as a feast day at all.
 A saint’s feast day is usually celebrated on the day of his death, or his birth into Heaven.
-(There is a different feast day for St. John the baptist’s beheading, on August 29.)
+(There is a different feast day for St. John the Baptist’s beheading, on August 29.)

 Being born is, after all, a beginning and not a resolution.
 This is why Catholics have historically celebrated a living person on his nameday (the feast day of his patron saint), rather than his birthday.
 Because we KNOW things ended well for the saint, but the jury is still out on the person!